ontodev/cogs/README.md

 The `-d`/`--description` is optional.

 The table title is created from the path (e.g., `tables/foo.tsv` will be named `foo`).
 If a table with this title already exists in the project, the task will fail.
+The table name cannot be one of the COGS reserved names: `config`, `field`, `sheet`, or `user`.

 This does not add the table to the Google Sheet - use `cogs push` to push all tracked local tables to the project Sheet.